 Make an advising appointment?

-You are welcome to make an advising appointment today by contacting our office (704-687-5104; firstname.lastname@example.org).
+You are welcome to make an advising appointment today by contacting our office (704-687-5104; email@example.com).
 However, as a new student you are required to attend SOAR before you can register for classes and you will meet with your advisor at SOAR.
-SOAR goes pretty quickly and advisors do not have a lot of time for questions on that day so if you have several it may be a good idea to schedule an appointment either before or after SOAR depending on what you are most comfortable with.
+SOAR goes pretty quickly and advisors may not have a lot of time for questions on that day so if you have several it may be a good idea to schedule an appointment either before or after SOAR depending on what you are most comfortable with.
 Most students choose to attend SOAR first then schedule a follow-up appointment to get more information another day.

 The National Center for Education Statistics defines nontraditional students as individuals who may: have delayed enrollment into post secondary education by a year or more; be employed full time while enrolled; attend the institution part-time; be financially independent from parents; have dependents other than a spouse; be a single parent; or do not hold a standard high school diploma.